pubnub/pubnub-mcp-server/resources/sdk_docs/go_channel-groups.md

 # Channel Groups API for Go SDK

-Channel groups bundle thousands of channels under a single name for subscription.
-You can't publish to a channel group; publish to individual channels.
-All operations below require the Stream Controller add-on enabled for your key in the Admin Portal.
+Channel groups let you bundle many channels under a single group name for subscription.
+You can't publish to a channel group; publish to individual channels instead.

 ## Add channels to a channel group

+Requires Stream Controller add-on (enable in Admin Portal).
+Adds channels to a channel group.

-Add up to 200 channels per API call.
+- Limit: up to 200 channels per API call.

 ### Method(s)